-Brisbane Convention Bureau Acting General Manager, Juliet Alabaster said Brisbane’s full calendar of events offered excellent conference alignment opportunities.
+Brisbane Business Events Acting General Manager, Juliet Alabaster said Brisbane’s full calendar of events offered excellent conference alignment opportunities.

-“Through our strong networks within Brisbane Marketing and across various industry sectors, the Bureau team assists conference organisers to get the most out of meeting in Brisbane while a major event is taking place,” Ms Alabaster said.
+“Through our strong networks within Brisbane Marketing and across various industry sectors, the Business Events team assists conference organisers to get the most out of meeting in Brisbane while a major event is taking place,” Ms Alabaster said.

 “There are many benefits to this, such as accessing local and visiting thought leaders, VIP experiences for delegates, special ticket offers, and the opportunity to facilitate networking opportunities when the ‘who’s who’ of the industry are in town.”

-As the Asia Pacific’s key international event bringing together the region’s most respected industry names, APSA has proven a drawcard for other major conferences which were won for the city through bids led by the Brisbane Convention Bureau.
+As the Asia Pacific’s key international event bringing together the region’s most respected industry names, APSA has proven a drawcard for other major conferences which were won for the city through bids led by Brisbane Business Events.